-A complete furnace is contained within a single package.
+A complete furnace is contained within two (2) packages.
 The factory completed all feasible assembly.
-However certain components including draft regulator and, if supplied, door handle, air filter(s), and air filter rack(s), must be assembled to the furnace, or the venting system, in the field.
+However certain components including oil burner and draft regulator and, if supplied, door handle, air filter(s), and air filter rack(s), must be assembled to the furnace, or the venting system, in the field.
 Refer to the assembly instructions.